Xylitol: The Artificial Sweetener That Can Be Fatal to Dogs

 1. Small Quantities of Xylitol Can Be Fatal to Dogs

-Xylitol can be lethal to dogs, and it only takes a very small quantity to do serious damage.
+Xylitol can be fatal to dogs, and it only takes a very small quantity to do serious damage.
 The signs toxicity can occur in as little as 15 minutes.
 If you suspect your dog has ingested xylitol call your veterinarian immediately.

 The dose of xylitol that can cause hypoglycemia in the dog has been reported between 50 milligrams (mg) of xylitol per pound of body weight (100 mg per kg).
 The higher the dose ingested, the more the risk of liver failure.
 The most common source of xylitol poisoning that Pet Poison Helpline gets called about comes from sugar-free gum. – VCA Animal Hospitals